Ronzxy/Dockerfiles/tomcat/README.md

 # Tomcat

-Build and create tomcat docker image from the jdk image.
+Build and create tomcat docker image from the openjdk.

 ### Build